1. Why Crypto Security Matters

 Your email is the recovery method for most accounts.
 Enable 2FA on your email with a hardware key if possible.

-Use a dedicated email for crypto
+Use a separate, dedicated email address exclusively for your crypto accounts to reduce your attack surface.

 Create a separate email address used only for exchange accounts.
 Don't use it for newsletters, social media, or anything else.